 Pingdom at Cloudways

-Seeing these scores for the first time got us really excited!
+Seeing these results for the first time got us really excited!

-It’s a great feeling knowing that your site’s performance is on top and your users are having a much better experience.
+It’s a great feeling knowing that your site’s performance is on top and your users are having an improved user experience.

 We migrated our blog using their WordPress plugin and had zero hick-ups.